 You can install it by using given command in Arch Linux

 packman -Sy abs base-devel

 BSD used a port system to automate the porcess of building software from the source code.
 Basically a port is a small directory in the user’s system that is named after the corresponding software to be installed.
 The port may contain some files with the instruction for building and installing the software from the source.
-ABS is a similar concept it is made up of directory tree that can be checked out using SVN.
-These directories in tree contains a PKGBUILD file with some other files.
+ABS is a similar concept it is made up of directory trees that can be checked out using SVN.
+These directories in the tree contains a PKGBUILD file with some other files.

 The files of the software that is to be built are contained in the directory structure which can be found in SVN and git repositories.